 With more than one in five Israelis living in poverty, the opportunities to bless both Jewish and Arab people are always before us.
-Working with local partners on the ground, The Joshua Fund's Israeli team is currently providing food to more than a dozen distribution centers serving more than 2,100 families monthly.
+Working with local partners on the ground, The Joshua Fund's Israeli team currently provides food to 21 distribution centers serving more than 2,100 families monthly.

 We share the love of God by first showing the love of God.
-Since our founding in 2006, The Joshua Fund has invested millions of dollars in blessing Holocaust survivors, the elderly, single mothers, homeless people, widows, orphans, and other poor and needy Jews, Muslims and Christians in the epicenter.
+Since our founding in 2006, The Joshua Fund has invested millions of dollars in blessing Holocaust survivors, the elderly, single mothers, homeless people, widows, orphans, and other poor and needy Jews, Muslims, and Christians in the Epicenter.

 Therefore, in partnership with local congregations and other allies, we use a significant portion of our funding to order, stock, and provide food monthly through more than a dozen Distribution Centers located throughout the Land.
-The food is then provided through these centralized Distribution Centers or in some cases, by home delivery, to assist the poor and needy in the name of Jesus.
+The food is offered via centralized Distribution Centers or, in some cases, by home delivery to assist the poor and needy in the name of Jesus.

 Ken & Barb Larson are a couple who serve as volunteer board members with The Joshua Fund.
 They believe in the work of The Joshua Fund so much that they wanted to share why giving to the nonprofit is so important to them.